Home Maps Resources Calendar About

 In 2000, a century after Keeper Claiborne helped over 100 people take refuge inside Bolivar Point Lighthouse, the Coast Guard named one of its 175-foot buoy tenders the Harry Claiborne to honor the keeper’s many years of faithful service.
 Appropriately, the buoy tender is stationed in Galveston.

-In 2015, Mark Boyt and Michael Maxwell, descendants of the first private owners of Bolivar Point Lighthouse, established a foundation to work towards the restoration and preservation of the lighthouse.
+In 2015, Mark Boyt and Michael Maxwell, descendants of the first private owners of Bolivar Point Lighthouse, established the Bolivar Point Lighthouse Foundation to work towards the restoration and preservation of the lighthouse.
 The foundation contracted a condition assessment of the lighthouse in 2018 that determined $2.5 million would be needed to restore the lighthouse.
-The top priority is to replace the lantern room, which is in danger of toppling in high winds.
+The top priority was to replace the lantern room, which is in danger of toppling in high winds.

 Keepers: